nitikayad96/chandra_suli/README.md

 # chandra_suli
 SULI project on Chandra data

-Looking for transients in Chandra data
+Looking for transients in Chandra data.